 Morning Glory is a vibrant green leafy vegetable popular throughout South East Asia.
 They have long, hollow bright green stems with long green leafy parts.
 The actual vegetable can stretch from 1-2 feet long!
 This semi-aquatic plant is popular in Southeast Asia and has many different names.
 In Thai, it's called Pak boong or Phak bung (ผักบุ้ง).

 This is where the recipe gets its name from.
 They are also known as water spinach, Chinese spinach, Kang Kong, Ong Choy, river spinach, river morning glory, water morning glory, swamp cabbage, and Chinese watercress.

 Morning glory vegetable has many uses in Thai cuisine and other cuisines in Southeast Asia.
 It can be eaten raw, served on the side of a Thai papaya salad, or used in soups or salads.

 Why This Recipe Works

-- Pad boong Fai Dang requires few ingredients and comes together in less than 15 minutes!
+- Pad boong Fai Dang requires a few ingredients and comes together in less than 15 minutes!

-- It is a great side dish when you want a flavorful vegetable to go with your Thai meals.
+- It is a great side dish for a flavorful vegetable for Thai meals.

 - You can adapt by adding protein to the recipe if you want a more meaty and complete meal.
 Bacon, ham bits, and pork belly are good options to add to the stir fry.

-- This Thai stir fry dish is a great vegan option.
-Omit the oyster sauce and add a little extra soybean paste and light soy sauce; you are good to go!
+- This Thai stir-fry dish is a great vegan option.
+Omit the oyster sauce and add a little extra soybean paste and light soy sauce; you are ready!